weaviate/t2v-model2vec-models/README.md

 🎯 Overview
 -----------

-This is the the inference container modified from https://github.com/weaviate/t2v-model2vec-models, so that I could input and output embedding in an openai-compatible way (but not yet support upload in batch in single request).
+This is the the inference container modified from https://github.com/weaviate/t2v-model2vec-models, so that I could input and output embedding in an openai-compatible way.

 It is built to support only static (`model2vec`) models.